weddingjuma/fleet-api/README.md

 ## Migrations

 To update Couchbase data, migration scripts must be written and executed after deployment of a new version if needed.
+Executed migrations are stored in SchemaMigration documents.
+Migrations isn't executed if already present in database (see SchemaMigration document).

 All scripts are under the directory: